Email me to book your free 30 min phone call.

 a stack of stones on the side of a hill

 Have you ever experienced feeling better after meeting and talking with someone you trust?
-Talking about your feelings and whatever is on your mind can help.
+Engaging in talking therapy about your feelings and whatever is on your mind can significantly help, especially when dealing with issues like depression and anxiety.

-Counselling is a talking therapy that allows you space and time to reflect on your emotions and responses that may be connected to past or present events in your life.
-It is a non-judgemental and confidential time to prioritise ‘you’ and how you are feeling or not feeling.
+Counselling is a form of talking therapy that provides you with the space and time to reflect on your emotions and how they connect to past or present experiences in your life.
+This non-judgemental and confidential environment allows you to prioritize ‘you’ and focus on how you are feeling or not feeling.

-Sometimes we might feel stuck or lost and putting this into words or images can help us to make sense of why we might feel the way we do.
-It can be a time to think about what we have experienced and the impact it may have had on our lives.
-It is an opportunity to see patterns in our behaviour and to reflect on why we do what we do.
+Sometimes we might feel stuck or lost, and expressing these feelings through words or images can help us understand why we feel the way we do.
+It can be a time to consider our experiences and the impact they may have had on our lives, particularly in relation to trauma recovery.
+This process offers an opportunity to recognize patterns in our behavior and reflect on why we act as we do.

-As a counsellor I aim to provide a non-judgemental, empathetic relationship where you feel safe to explore all the feelings and emotions that may surround your experiences.
+As a counsellor I aim to provide a non-judgemental, empathetic relationship where you feel safe to explore all the feelings and emotions surrounding your experiences.

-Counselling can be as long or as short as you want it to be.
-For more complex issues or trauma it may be that you need to take things slowly.
-It may be that you just want to deal with one issue that only needs 1 or 2 sessions.
-The pace will always be driven by you.
+Counselling can be tailored to your needs, whether it’s for more complex issues or trauma recovery that requires a slower pace, or if you just want to address one specific issue that may only need one or two sessions.
+The pace of counselling will always be driven by you.

 Depression & Anxiety

-There is an increased awareness of depression and anxiety in today's society, but sometimes increased awareness can feel like it downplays the very real impact on our lives of these two conditions.
-Counselling and talking therapies can offer very real help.
-Being in a relationship where you can trust the counsellor, speak openly without fearing judgement, feel heard and understood can provide the essential conditions for growth and change.
+There is an increased awareness of depression and anxiety in today's society, but sometimes this heightened awareness can feel like it downplays the very real impact these conditions have on our lives.
+Being in a therapeutic relationship where you can trust the counsellor, speak openly without fearing judgement, and feel heard and understood creates the essential conditions for growth and change.

 Loss & Change